Insurance for Clinical Trials

 2. Legal Liability cover – damages and defence and claimants costs that you are legally liable to pay.

-It’s important to be aware that some insurers issue a policy for the period of the trial and others on an annual basis.
-If this is the case the policy must be renewed if the trial last longer than one year to ensure the insurance continues.
+It’s important to be aware that some insurers issue a policy for the period of the trial.
+While others on an annual basis.
+If this is the case, the policy will need to be renewed if the trial lasts longer than one year to ensure continuity of insurance.

 Typically insurers require a copy of the draft study protocol document and patient consent form to be able to provide a quotation.
-To enable insurance to begin a signed copy of the protocol document will be required.
+To enable insurance to begin a signed copy of the protocol document will be required by the insurer.

 ADF Insurance can arrange clinical trials liability insurance both in the UK and overseas including USA and Canada.